Updated: Apr 22

 Environment is the area in which a person lives, works, and spends the bulk of his or her time.
 For example, working as a laborer in an industrial setting can expose someone to chemicals, pollutants, and other hazards that can have an acute or chronic affect on health.
 This aspect is at least partially within control of the individuals.

 Instead of focusing on genetics or pollutants, though these are things all people should consider, I want to cover how activity can benefit the aging process.
+Exercise for seniors is an increasingly popular topic, and rightfully so, but many people still do not understand the benefit.
 Here are six ways physical activity benefits the aging process.